Whats My Scrap Worth?

 Where scrap actually ends up — the mills, foundries, and downstream buyers.

-Where scrap actually ends up — mills and markets
+Where scrap ends up — mills and markets

 Yards are aggregators.
 The real demand for scrap comes from the mills and foundries that melt it back into furnace feed.
 This category covers the consumer side of the trade — the EAF mini-mills that drive U.S. ferrous demand, the secondary smelters that feed aluminum and copper rod, and the export markets that absorb the rest.
 Understanding where a yard's tonnage actually ships is the fastest way to make sense of why prices move the way they do.